Malaza/RainyDay/README.md

 2. **Extensions:** These classes are used to assist in simplifying the implementation, as well as avoid code reuse by writing once, and using at various places.
 3. **Views:** I used the attributedStringForTitle: method to circumvent using two labels instead of one, for the heading and the content.
 4. **Presenter:** The presenter uses a transform class, which does the heavy lifting of the transformation of data from response to view model objects
+5. I implemented the background refreshing of data using the BackgroundTasks api.